-To give an extreme example, the utterance Ann is Canadian (= S), no matter how it's parsed, neither settles nor entails ignorance about the proposition 'it is raining in Paris' (= $\phi$ ).
-So, $\phi$ is obligatorily irrelevant to S-which seems intuitive enough.
+To give an extreme example, the utterance Ann is Canadian (= S) neither settles nor entails ignorance about the proposition 'it is raining in Paris' (= $\phi$ ).
+So, $\phi$ is obligatorily irrelevant to S - which seems intuitive enough.
 (S is predicted to be assertable only in contexts where $\phi$ is not taken to be relevant.)
+Note that this result, and the definition in (22) more generally, relies on the assumption that settlement is defined in terms of logical, not contextual, entailment - for otherwise, $\phi$ would not (necessarily) be obligatorily irrelevant to S, since there may well be conceivable contexts in which S contextually settles or contextually entails ignorance about $\phi$ .
+We discuss the issue of logical vs. contextual entailment in further detail in §6, but we note right away that switching to contextual entailment does not change the predictions that the system makes concerning the textbook cases of or (§4.4) and some (§5).

 In the second half of this article, we'll explore whether less trivial examples can be found for empirical traces of obligatory irrelevance, in order to help us decide whether closure of relevance under belief yields an empirically adequate semantic-pragmatic system.
 But first, we show how the new system handles the classic case of disjunction.